fraight/assessment/culture-fit/readme.md

 ## Most people don't realize this, but software engineering is just like _______!
 [Elaborate]

 ## We all have cognative bias.
-Its basically judgement cacheing.
+It's basically judgement caching.
 But, just like caching, it can really get in the way.
 What's a time you had to confront your biases?

-## How are you most effectively managed?
+## How do you prefer to be managed?